 The route between Aalborg and Copenhagen is the most trafficked domestic route in Denmark.
 There are many departures from Aalborg to Copenhagen every single day.

-Despite the fact that Aarhus is the second-largest city in Denmark, it doesn’t have a large airport – at least not compared to the three major airports in Denmark.
+Despite the fact that Aarhus is the second-largest city in Denmark, it does not have a large airport – at least not compared to the three major airports in Denmark.

 But it is possible to reach Aarhus from several destinations around the world.
 There are frequent routes between Aarhus and cities such as London, Manchester, Stockholm, Oslo and Gdansk.